Alex-42-AI/Graphs-and-Trees/README.md

 3) making a copy of the tree;
 4) adding new nodes to one already in the tree;
 5) extending the tree with another one on a given node;
-6) removing a node with all of its descendants;
+6) removing a node with or without its subtree;
 7) returning the parent node of a given one;
 8) returning the depth of a given node;
 9) returning the height of the tree;
 10) getting the path from the root to a given node;
-11) returning an optimal (with a minimal cardinality) vertex cover of the nodes of the tree;
+11) returning all minimum by cardinality vertex covers of the nodes of the tree;
-12) returning an optimal (with a minimal cardinality) dominating set of the nodes of the tree;
+12) returning a minimum by cardinality dominating set of the nodes of the tree;
-13) returning an optimal (with a maximal cardinality) independent set of the nodes of the tree;
+13) returning all maximum by cardinality independent sets of the nodes of the tree;
-14) checking whether the tree is isomorphic with another tree and if so, returning the isomorphic function between the nodes of the trees;
+14) checking whether the tree is isomorphic with another tree and if so, returning an isomorphic function between the nodes of the trees;
+15) checking whether the tree has nodes;
-15) checking whether a node or a link is contained in the tree;
+16) checking whether a node is in the tree;
-16) comparing the tree with another one.
+17) comparing the tree with another one;
+18) drawing the tree (__str__);
+19) representing the tree (__repr__).

 The weighted tree class in particular has methods for:
 1) returning the weight of a node, if such is given, otherwise returns the same for all nodes;
 2) setting the weight of a node to a given real numerical value;
-3) returning an optimal (with a minimal sum of the node weights) vertex cover of the nodes of the tree;
+3) returning all minimum by sum of the weights vertex covers of the nodes of the tree;
-4) returning an optimal (with a minimal sum of the node weights) dominating set of the nodes of the tree;
+4) returning a minimum by sum of the weights dominating set of the nodes of the tree;
+5) returning all maximum by sum of the weights independent sets of the nodes of the tree.